Before the Cub Scout meeting:

 - Contact a local Scouts BSA troop to ask about attending a troop meeting.

-- Communicate the date, time, and location of the troop meeting to the Cub Scouts’ parents or legal guardians and remind them to bring the completed Activity Consent Form and a pen or pencil.
+- Communicate the date, time, and location of the troop meeting to the Cub Scouts’ parents or legal guardians.

 - Send the Aaron on Scouting blog “What questions should you ask when selecting a Scout troop?” to parents and legal guardians.